amf17/Task3-ISE-and-SE/README.md

-# Writing the script for the closing ceremony of the summer training program
+# Writing Scenario for the closing ceremony of the summer training program